JMestre32/CS50-Intro-To-Programming-with-Python/Functions-and-Variables/README.md

 main()

 Somewhere within your program, if you wish for your program to execute as expected.

+Functions also have a thing called <strong> return values </strong>
+these are values that functions hand back to us for future use.
 <h3> Interactive Mode </h3>

 You can run python in the terminal by typing 'python' and >>> will appear.